-Master consoles Surendra — Praising the Gita — Secret ot karmayoga — M. and Dr. Sarkar — Master praises doctor's son — On Divine Incarnation — Absolute and Relative — Dr. Sarkar on incarnation — Futility of discussion — Go bevond knowledge and ignorance — The story of the "mahut Narayana" — Master reasons with Dr. Sarkar — Illusion persists — Master praises the true householder — Advice to householders — Necessity of solitude — Example of Janaka — The householder jnani — The monk jnani — Teaching others after realizing God — Knowledge and love of God — Personal God and Impersonal Truth — Illustration of the chameleon — Illustration of ice and water — 'I-consciousness'— Parable of the cow — Harmless and injurious ego — "Ripe ego" and "unripe ego" — Childlike nature of perfect souls — "Ego of old age" — Characteristics of tamas — Turn vour passions to God — Paths of knowledge and devotion — Difficulty of path of knowledge — Discussion about Divine Incarnation — Childlike faith — Three classes of teachers — Advice to householders — Faith and self-surrender.
+Master consoles Surendra — Praising the Gita — Secret of karmayoga — M. and Dr. Sarkar — Master praises doctor's son — On Divine Incarnation — Absolute and Relative — Dr. Sarkar on incarnation — Futility of discussion — Go beyond knowledge and ignorance — The story of the "mahut Narayana" — Master reasons with Dr. Sarkar — Illusion persists — Master praises the true householder — Advice to householders — Necessity of solitude — Example of Janaka — The householder jnani — The monk jnani — Teaching others after realizing God — Knowledge and love of God — Personal God and Impersonal Truth — Illustration of the chameleon — Illustration of ice and water — 'I-consciousness'— Parable of the cow — Harmless and injurious ego — "Ripe ego" and "unripe ego" — Childlike nature of perfect souls — "Ego of old age" — Characteristics of tamas — Turn your passions to God — Paths of knowledge and devotion — Difficulty of path of knowledge — Discussion about Divine Incarnation — Childlike faith — Three classes of teachers — Advice to householders — Faith and self-surrender.

 October 18, 1885

-THE DOCTORS HAD DEFINITELY diagnosed Sri Ramakrishna's illness as
+THE DOCTORS HAD DEFINITELY diagnosed Sri Ramakrishna's illness

 cancer.
-No proper arrangement for his treatment and nursing could be made
+No proper arrangement for his treatment and nursing could be

 at Dakshineswar.
 He needed the constant attention of a physician,

 which could not be given at the temple garden.
-Furthermore, the devotees
+Furthermore, the

-who lived in Calcutta found it very inconvenient to attend on him daily at
+who lived in Calcutta found it very inconvenient to attend on him daily

 Dakshineswar.
-Therefore the older devotees had rented a small two-storey
+Therefore the older devotees had rented a small

 house in Baghbazar, Calcutta, and had brought the Master there.
 Sri

-Ramakrishna, however, had not liked the place and had gone to Balaram's house.
+Ramakrishna, however, had not liked the place and had gone to Balaram's

-In a few days a new house had been engaged in Syampukur, in the northern
+In a few days a new house had been engaged in Syampukur, in the

 section of Calcutta, and the Master had been taken there.
-He had been placed
+He had been

 under the treatment of Dr. Mahendra Lal Sarkar.
 The new building had

 two large rooms and two smaller ones on the second floor.
-One of the larger
+One of the

 rooms was used as the parlour, and in the other the Master lived.
-Of the
+Of

-two smaller rooms, one was used as a sleeping-room by the devotees, and the
+two smaller rooms, one was used as a sleeping-room by the devotees, and

 other by the Holy Mother when she came there.
 Near the exit to the roof